murphygroup/cellorganizer-documentation_old/source/chapters/hpc/index.rst

 CellOrganizer for Matlab is the most flexible and powerful of the CellOrganizer deliverable, since it interfaces with `Matlab <https://www.mathworks.com/products/matlab.html>`_ which facilitates data analysis.

-To download the latest CellOrganizer for Matlab distribution go to the `download page <http://cellorganizer.org/downloads/>`_ and download the latest release.
-Aftwards, extract the contents of the release into a local directory of your preference.
+To download the latest CellOrganizer for Matlab distribution go to the `download page <http://www.cellorganizer.org/cellorganizer-2-7-1/>`_ and download the latest release.
+Afterwards, extract the contents of the release into a local directory of your preference.

 For example,